Juxi/icVision/Reaching/conf/readme.txt

  (maybe without world?!if you get: "Problems with obtaining the number of controlled axes")

  on the pc 104:
-  simCartesianControl --context simCartesianControl/vSkinConfRealRobot --robot icubSim
+  simCartesianControl --context simCartesianControl/vSkinConfRealRobot --robot icubF

  back on the server:
   iKinCartesianSolver --part left_arm --context simCartesianControl/vSkinConfRealRobot